Sorry, you need to enable JavaScript to visit this website.

 Guardian for minor children

-If you have minor children, it’s recommended to appoint a guardian who would step in to care for your children in the event both parents passed away while the children are under age 18.
-For this role, you may want to consider nominating a friend or family member, who would raise them in a manner that reflects your values.
-It’s very important to get agreement from your selections before nominating, since it’s a major commitment.
-This selection is one of the most emotion-filled so take the time to think about who would be the best fit for your family.
+If you have minor children, it is recommended that you appoint a guardian who would step in to care for your children in the event both parents passed away while the children are under age 18.
+For this role, you may want to consider nominating a friend or family member who would raise them in a manner that reflects your values.
+It is very important to discuss the nomination with your potential guardians before finalizing your decision, since it is a major commitment.
+This selection can be one of the most emotion-filled so take the time to think about who would be the best fit for your family.

 In your children’s guardian, considerations include: